 - Need some chore ideas?
 Here’s our take on age-appropriate chores.
 Remember, a chore for a younger child may not be especially helpful to you, but the idea is that they are learning to pitch in.
 For example, one of Kaitlyn’s chores is to wipe down all the door handles and light switches.
 It’s not something that is vital to complete, but it’s something she is able to do and fall under the chore/cleaning category.

-We’re one week in and it’s been going really well.
+This system has continued to work really well for us.
 They wake up motivated to check off their boxes and earn their reward.
 What has surprised me is that they have been slow to cash them in.
 It’s been really rewarding for me to see them practice delayed gratification and contemplating their options.

 They will use one token to play the computer together and save the other one.
 They say they want to save up to cash them in on a single day where they could have computer time AND a movie.
 They’re empowered and I couldn’t be more pleased.
-I hope it keeps working like this for a while!
+I hope this screen time token printable is just as helpful for you and your family!

 Interested in trying it yourself?